pantheon-systems/documentation/source/content/guides/autopilot/07-troubleshoot.md

 ### Diagnosis

-A [WordPress Composer Managed](/guides/wordpress-composer/wordpress-composer-managed) site which is not using Composer is not supported by Autopilot.
+A Composer-based WordPress site built with [Build Tools](https://docs.pantheon.io/guides/build-tools/) is not supported by Autopilot.

 ### Solution